Peter Okebukola

 Peter Akinsola Okebukola (born 17 February 1948) is a Nigerian academic, researcher, and administrator.
 He holds the position of distinguished professor of science and computer education at Lagos State University (LASU) and has been contributing to academia since 1984.
-He serves as the chairman of council at Crawford University and holds the presidency of the Global University Network for Innovation (GUNi-Africa), a network fostering innovation and social responsibility in African higher education.
-Okebukola is a recipient of the UNESCO Kalinga Prize for the Communication of Science in 1992 — the first African to achieve such recognition for outstanding contributions to science popularisation.
+He serves as the chairman of council at Crawford University and is the president of the Global University Network for Innovation (GUNi-Africa).
+Okebukola is a recipient of the UNESCO Kalinga Prize for the Communication of Science in 1992, being the first African to achieve such recognition for contributions to science popularisation.

 Early life and education

 Born on 17 February 1948 in Ilesa, Osun State, Nigeria, Okebukola embarked on his educational journey at St. Malachy's College, Sapele, Delta State, culminating in the acquisition of his GCE Advanced Level certificate at Remo Secondary School, Sagamu, Ogun State, in 1969.
 He attended University of Ibadan, where he earned his bachelor's degree in 1973, master's degree in 1979, and doctoral degree in 1984—all in Science Education.
 With a specialisation in biology education, curriculum development, and evaluation, Okebukola further honed his skills through specialised science and technology training at the Massachusetts Institute of Technology (MIT) and Harvard University in Cambridge, USA.